DylanBarratt/LexiTrainLang/readme.md

 The project source is split into three parts: the ANTLR code, the website compiler code, and the documentation code.

 ## Running ANTLR code
 In the Examples directory, the test.sh file will run the test file in ANTLR/examples with the specified grammar.
+(ANTLR needs to be installed to run this)

 ## Running the WEB compiler code
 The web code is run using node.
 The first time will need an npm install (`npm i`).